RBrooksDK/SMP1/08 Regression/Calculating metrics.md

 **Solution:**

-Given the values you've provided, we can use the formulas for calculating the slope ($\beta_1$) and intercept ($\beta_0$) of the linear regression model.
-Here's how you can calculate each of these using the information given:

-From one of the variations provided [earlier](#3-breakdown-using-individual-sum-terms):
+Given the values, we can use one of the variations provided earlier:

 $$
 \beta_1 = \frac{\sum_{i=1}^n x_i y_i - n \overline{x} \overline{y}}{\sum_{i=1}^n x_i^2 - n \overline{x}^2}